New Testament: Apostles

 Approximately 156 references

 Leader among the twelve apostles, originally a fisherman from Bethsaida named Simon.
 Jesus renamed him Peter ("Rock") and said "on this rock I will build my church" (Matthew 16:18).
-Known for his bold faith and equally notable failures — walking on water then sinking, confessing Christ then denying him three times.
+Known for his faith and its failures — walking on water then sinking, confessing Christ then denying him three times.
 After the resurrection, Jesus restored him (John 21).
 Led the early church at Pentecost.
 Author of 1–2 Peter.
 Traditionally crucified upside down in Rome.

 Key references: 1 Peter 1:1, 2 Peter 1:1, Acts 1:13, Acts 1:15, Acts 2:14, Acts 2:37, Acts 2:38, Acts 3:1, Acts 3:3, Acts 3:4 (and 141 more)